• Share this on:

 Last updated:

-1. What are the requirements for grains, pulses and oilseeds?
+1. What are the mandatory requirements for grains, pulses and oilseeds?

 Official food controls

-Food imported into the European Union (EU) is subject to official food controls.
-These controls include regular inspections that can be carried out on imports (at the border) or at a subsequent stage of marketing in the EU (for example, on the premises of the importer).
-The controls are meant to ensure that the products meet the legal requirements (for grains, pulses and oilseeds), which are described in more detail below.
+Food imported into the European Union (EU) is inspected regularly.
+Such inspections can be conducted on imports (at the border) or at a later stage in the value chain (for example on the premises of the importer).
+The controls ensure that the products meet the legal requirements (for grains, pulses and oilseeds); these are described in more detail below.

-An important element of this legislation is the following: “all food businesses outside Europe, after primary production, must put in place, implement and maintain a procedure based on HACCP principles.”
-HACCP-compliant production is not verified by certification or official controls.
+An important element of this legislation is that ‘all food businesses outside Europe, after primary production, must put in place, implement and maintain a procedure based on HACCP principles’.
+HACCP-compliant production does not need to be verified by certification or official controls.
 However, a HACCP plan is a key element in a quality management system for companies aiming to supply the European market.

 Non-compliance with European food legislation is reported via the Rapid Alert System for Food and Feed (RASFF).
-In 2022, 312 issues with grains, pulses and oilseeds were reported through the RASFF.
-The most common issue was the presence of aflatoxins, followed by traces of pesticides that exceeded the Maximum Residue Limits (MRLs).
+In 2023, 468 issues with grains, pulses and oilseeds were reported through RASFF.
+This was 10% more than in 2022.
+The most common issues were the presence of pesticide traces that exceeded the maximum residue limits (MRLs), mycotoxins and inappropriate documentation.

-Source: Globally Cool, based on the RASFF database (April 2023)
+Source: Globally Cool, based on the RASFF database, May 2024

 Non-compliance leads to stricter requirements

-If imports of a certain product from a specific country are repeatedly found to be non-compliant with European food legislation, the frequency of official controls at the border is increased.
+If imports of a certain product from a specific country are repeatedly not meeting the requirements set by European food legislation, the frequency of official controls at the border is increased.
 Such products are listed in Annex 1 of the regulation on the temporary increase of official controls and emergency measures.
-Table 1 lists the types of grain, pulses and oilseeds that are temporarily subject to increased official controls upon entry into the EU.
+Table 1 lists the types of grain, pulses and oilseeds that temporarily need an increased number of official controls upon entry into the EU.
+This list changed for several hazards/products/origins between May 2023 and May 2024 (indicated by an asterisk).

 Table 1: Grains, pulses and oilseeds subject to a temporary increase in identity and physical checks in the EU (frequency of official controls in %)